AdarshMitr/namaste-react/1. Inception/readme.md

 Thinks to do:

--A basic HTML program using emmet. html:5 ↵ or ! ↵
+1. A basic HTML program using emmet. html:5 ↵ or ! ↵
 It will generate an HTML boilerplate code.
 Then create a 'Hello World' program using html markups.

+ 2. Rewrite the same program using Javascript.